OSGeo/grass/SECURITY.md

 ## Vulnerability Scope
 Our security policy covers vulnerabilities in the GRASS GIS core codebase, official addons, and any official distributions provided by the GRASS GIS team.

 While packages in Linux and other unix-like distributions are out of scope of this document, distribution maintainers traditionally do a great job in patching their distributions for security vulnerabilities.
-Please, refer to a specific distribution or package source if you are using packages for a specific distribution.
+Please, refer to a specific distribution or package source if you are using packages for a specific software distribution.

 ## Responsible Disclosure
 We adhere to responsible disclosure practices.
 We appreciate your cooperation in allowing us time to address any reported vulnerabilities before disclosing them publicly.
 We ask that you refrain from disclosing any details of the vulnerability until we have had adequate time to provide a fix.